During the Long Dark Winter…

 There’s certainly nothing wrong with chillaxing—from time to time.
 But if that’s how you’re gonna roll from late fall until early- or mid-spring when the weather finally warms up and the days are longer, that’s not going to be good for your mental or physical health.

-So next time you’re feeling the winter blues, follow these tips:
+So next time you’re feeling the winter blues, follow these tips to get ready for spring:

-Stay Positive & Healthy This Winter Tip #1: Meditate In Bed
+Stay Positive & Healthy This Tip #1: Meditate In Bed

 This may not come as a shock but it’s important to state: In general, people who meditate on a regular basis are happier, calmer, and better able to attract what they want in life.
 There’s lots of research to support this—at least the part about people who meditate being more positive and calmer.